Shofikulxxx9/Valkyrie/README.md

   *  We will try to make Valkyrie Slim.

 * **Overview of Valkyrie Hospital Robot construction**
-  *  Thre will be three section in the construction
+  *  There will be three sections in the construction

      1.Drive Unit: In the drive unit there will be some motors with wheels, suspention if nidded, motor driver, microcontroller(esp32) and other electronics parts.